Plumsail/documents-docs/source/user-guide/processes/examples/generate-custom-documents-from-pipedrive.rst

 The next step is delivery.
 In this example, we'll set an email delivery to send the invoice to the customer.
 You can add as many deliveries as you need - please, check out the `full list of available deliveries <../../../user-guide/processes/create-delivery.html>`_.

-To adjust the email delivery to our needs, we put token :code:`{{email}}` as a recipient's email address.
+To adjust the email delivery to our needs, we put token :code:`{{customerEmail}}` as a recipient's email address.
 It will adjust dynamically every time according to the data pulled from Pipedrive.

 We filled in the subject and email body.
 Additionally, it's possible to expand Advanced settings to customize *Display name* and *Reply-to*.
 The default display name is *Plumsail Documents Delivery*.
 The default reply-to is the currently logged-in user's email.